What is the Roaring Fork Transportation Authority

 - 70-mile service region: Aspen to Glenwood Springs (40 miles) and Glenwood Springs to Rifle (30 miles)

-- Maintenance facilities and administrative offices located in Aspen, Carbondale, and Glenwood Springs
+- Maintenance facilities and administrative offices located in Aspen, Carbondale, Glenwood Springs and Rifle

 - Own and co-manage the 34-mile Rio Grande Railroad Corridor and Rio Grande Trail